-Anaemia is a health condition in which blood have not enough RBC(haemoglobin) to carry oxygen to body tissues.
+Anemia is a health condition in which blood have not enough RBC(haemoglobin) to carry oxygen to the body tissues.
 It can be caused by many factors.
-Here are some classification of anaemia due to different reasons.
+Here are some classification of anemia due to different reasons.

 Anemia due to B12 deficiency

 Vitamin B12 deficiency anemia is a low red blood cell count due to a lack of vitamin B12.
 Vitamin B12 is required to produce red blood cells.